ibmresilient/resilient-community-apps/fn_utilities/doc/README.md

 ---
 ## Function - Utilities: Attachment Zip List
-For a zipfile attachment, return a list of its contents.
+Reads a ZIP file and produces a list of the file paths, and a list with detailed information about each file.

  ![screenshot: fn-utilities-attachment-zip-list ](./screenshots/fn-utilities-attachment-zip-list.png)